canonical/k8s-snap/docs/src/_parts/cis/master.md

-Edit the API server configuration file /var/snap/k8s/common/args/kube-apiserver on the control plane node and set the --audit-log-maxage parameter to 30 or as an appropriate number of days, for example, --audit-log-maxage=30
+Edit the API server configuration file /var/snap/k8s/common/args/kube-apiserver on the control plane node and set the --audit-log-maxage parameter to 30 or as an appropriate number of days.

+`--audit-log-maxage=30`

 #### Control 1.2.20